 offering real support & recovery for sexual sin issues…

 Who attends these meetings?
 In the men’s meeting, everyone in the room has struggled with pornography and masturbation.
 Some of the men have taken sexual sin further, like adulterous affairs or prostitution.
-In the wives meeting, a woman married to a man who struggles in any of these areas of sexual sin is welcome to attend.

 All groups are confidential and anonymous.
 Everyone must be verified through the group facilitator before the date, time, and location information will be disclosed.
 This is done to foster a safe environment for all participants.

 How much does it cost?
 Other than the cost of the workbook ($30), there is no cost.
 The groups are free to attend, but a collection will be taken so that the group (as a whole) can be a blessing to others in the future.
 Alcoholics Anonymous would not have grown to help people worldwide without the contributions from their participants.
 All are welcome, regardless of their ability to contribute.

 We use workbooks and resources from LIFE Ministries (in Lake Mary, FL).
 LIFE Ministries is a Christ-centered sexual addiction recovery ministry that provides the Christian community with structure, support, and resources to battle sexual addiction.

 What should my recovery plan look like?
 We highly recommend all three: